rigou/luksman/README.md

 <details><summary>click here to see some examples</summary>

-**1.1 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED in the folder /home/guest, prompting user for a passphrase :**
+**Create a 256 MiB encrypted volume in a file container named CLASSIFIED in the folder /home/guest, prompting user for a passphrase :**
 ```
 luksman -c CLASSIFIED -f /home/guest -s 256 -o guest
 ```
-**1.2 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
+**Create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
 ```
 luksman -c CLASSIFIED -f /home/guest -s 256 -K MYKEYS -o guest
 ```
-**1.3 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
+**Create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
 ```
 luksman -c CLASSIFIED -f /home/guest -s 256 -k /dev/sdb1 -o guest
 ```
-**1.4 Example: create an encrypted volume in the disk partition /dev/sda3, prompting user for a passphrase :**
+**Create an encrypted volume in the disk partition /dev/sda3, prompting user for a passphrase :**
 ```
 luksman -c CLASSIFIED -d /dev/sda3 -o guest
 ```
-**1.5 Example: create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
+**Create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
 ```
 luksman -c CLASSIFIED -d /dev/sda3 -K MYKEYS -o guest
 ```
-**1.6 Example: create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
+**Create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
 ```
 luksman -c CLASSIFIED -d /dev/sda3 -k /dev/sdb1 -o guest
 ```